How can researchers work with the Group?

 We believe in a collaborative approach between the Group and Research and so you will engage the Group as a partner

 You can submit a request to work with the Group by completing an expression of interest form.
-You can either do this online, or you can download a form here bannar-ypag-involvement-template-for-researchers-v3 and return it to: email@example.com
+You can download a form here research expression of interest form and return it to: email@example.com

 What do I need to consider when working with the Your Rheum?